cambecc/grib2json/README.md

 	[--verbose -v] : enable logging to stdout
 ```

-For example, the following command outputs the records for parameter 2 (U-component_of_wind), with
+For example, the following command outputs to stdout the records for parameter 2 (U-component_of_wind), with
-surface type 103 (Specified height level above ground), and surface value 10.0 meters:
+surface type 103 (Specified height level above ground), and surface value 10.0 meters from the GRIB2 file
+_gfs.t18z.pgrbf00.2p5deg.grib2_.
+Notice the optional inclusion of human-readable _xyzName_ keys:

 ```
 > grib2json --fp 2 --fs 103 --fv 10.0 --names gfs.t18z.pgrbf00.2p5deg.grib2